Neighbour-Driven Gaussian Process Variational Autoencoders for Scalable Structured Latent Modelling: Experiments

 Rotated MNIST consists of sequences of handwritten digit images from the MNIST dataset \citep{lecun1998gradient}, in which each image frame is consecutively rotated at different angles.
 This classic dataset is designed to assess how well the model can learn latent dynamics and is commonly used in GPVAE literature.
 Here, we use two versions of the dataset to showcase our models in two distinct scenarios: imputing corrupted frames and generating missing frames.

 \paragraph{Imputing corrupted frames} This task uses the sequences created by \citet{krishnan2015deep}.
 The dataset has 50,000/10,000 training/test sequences, each containing 10 frames.
 The rotations between two consecutive frames are normally distributed, with around 60\% pixels absent randomly.
-Fig.~\ref{fig:hmnist-mispix-10} shows a sequence from the dataset. \comment{in the first row.
-GPVAEs are expected to leverage timestamp correlations to recover missing pixels.}
+Fig.~\ref{fig:hmnist-mispix-10} shows a sequence from the dataset.

 We follow the settings from \citet{fortuin2020gp}, where missing pixels are filled with zeros during inference, and the ELBOs are calculated only on the observed pixels in the data.
 A trade-off parameter is added to the ELBO to rebalance the influence of the likelihood and KL terms \citep{higgins2017beta}.
 For baselines, we additionally consider GPVAE-Diag and GPVAE-Band proposed in \citet{fortuin2020gp}, both of which are not amenable to mini-batching.
 GPVAE-Diag uses an encoder with a diagonal covariance matrix, while GPVAE-Band features a tridiagonal covariance.
 Given that GPVAE-Diag shares the identical structure as our model and employs full batches of sequences, it serves as the gold standard for our models.
 As suggested by \citet{fortuin2020gp}, all GP-related models employ Cauchy kernels, except MGPVAE using a \matern-$\frac{3}{2}$ kernel.
 We set $H=5$, which is half the length of a sequence.